cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/FocusManagement.md

 Use `AccessibilityFocusState` to send focus back to the trigger button that opened the custom dialog or view when it is closed.

+Text fields will not return Accessibility Focus by default after the user dismisses the keyboard.
+Use `AccessibilityFocusState` to return Accessibility Focus after the Done button is activated on the keyboard `.toolbar`.

 Notes:

 - Use `.accessibilityAddTraits(.isModal)` to trap VoiceOver focus inside a custom modal dialog.